Oklahoma State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have scored at least 56.5 points -- this matchup's over/under -- only two times this season.
+- Oklahoma State and its opponents have combined for 56.5 points -- this matchup's over/under -- just twice this season.

-- The combined points per game average of the two teams, 65.8, is 9.3 points more than Saturday's over/under.
+- The two teams combine to score 65.8 points per game, 9.3 more than the over/under in this contest.

-- These two squads combine to surrender 49.9 points per game, 6.6 fewer than this contest's over/under.
+- The 49.9 combined points per game that these two squads have allowed this season are 6.6 fewer than the 56.5 total in this contest.

-- The Cowboys and their opponents score an average of 52.1 points per game, 4.4 fewer than Saturday's total.
+- Cowboys games have an average total of 52.1 points this season, 4.4 fewer than Saturday's over/under.

-- The 60.2 PPG average total in Red Raiders games this season is 3.7 points more than this game's over/under.
+- In 2021, games involving the Red Raiders have averaged a total of 60.2 points, 3.7 more than the set over/under in this contest.

 Oklahoma State Stats and Trends

+- In Oklahoma State's 10 games this year, it has eight wins against the spread.

-- The Cowboys have covered the spread twice this season when favored by 10.5 points or more (in three chances).
+- The Cowboys have been favored by 10.5 points or more three times this season and have covered the spread in two of them.

-- Oklahoma State has eclipsed the over/under in 44.4% of its opportunities this year (four times over nine games with a set point total).
+- Oklahoma State's games this year have hit the over on four of nine set point totals (44.4%).

-- Oklahoma State is 2-0 against the spread and 2-0 overall this season when the team scores more than 33.5 points.
+- When Oklahoma State scores more than 33.5 points, it is 2-0 against the spread and 2-0 overall.

-- When Oklahoma State amasses more than 406.9 yards, the team is 4-0 against the spread and 4-0 overall.
+- Oklahoma State is 4-0 against the spread and 4-0 overall when the team picks up more than 406.9 yards.

 - This year, the Cowboys have turned the ball over 12 times, while the Red Raiders have forced 12.